acharaakshit/acharaakshit.github.io/_projects/3_project.md

 category: work
 ---

 The static X-Rays can damage healthy cancer cells on the edge of tumor along with the cancerous cells due to the contraction and expansion of lungs.
-This can be addressed by using a dynamically adjustable X-Ray projection that uses the depth information during respirtation.
+This can be addressed by using a dynamically adjustable X-Ray projection that uses the depth information during respiration.
 The aim of this project was to create a respiratory monitoring system to detect the depth of lungs.
+This was addressed as a classification problem taking as an input, the video frames captured by the Microsoft Kinect RGB-Depth cameras.
+The prior research has shown these depth cameras to be efficient in estimating the respiratory motion with minimal errors.
+The frames were manually annotated into 3 categories namely, below average, average and above average respiration.
+The period of contraction and expansion is typically higher in above average respiration allowing for a larger time window to project the X-rays during the expansion to avoid harm to the healthy cells.
+This time window is less in the average respiration and even lesser in the below average respiration.
+Therefore, the accuracy of projection needs to be high in these cases.
+Utilizing the
+VGG-16 based classifier, the classification accuracy on the test data was found to be 86.5%.
 The source code is available on <a href="https://github.com/acharaakshit/Tracking-of-Lung-cancer">Github</a>.